hanana2000/Clinical_Isolate_target_gene_alignments/align_target_genes/README.md

 # 🧬 Aligning two sets of target genes

 Aligns matched sets of target genes from two reference genomes and summarizes per-pair differences.
+The number of target genes per reference genome must be the same.

 ### Why this exists